 Most programs require a minimum of 3 letters of recommendations (and some programs may require 4).
 One of these must be either from your program director or your ED director.
 The others should be from physicians who know you well and can speak to your strengths as a fellowship candidate.
 Be sure to ask for a strong LOR from all your letter-writers; if they cannot provide a strong LOR, consider choosing a different letter-writer.
 LORs from physicians involved in the occupational and environmental health field are most ideal.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

 You can absolutely still be competitive when applying after being an attending.
 The key is to use your time as an attending to continue to show your involvement and interest in occupational and environmental health and build your resume.
 Actively pursue leadership opportunities within your hospital system, and if possible, local OEM organizations.
 If you have no involvement in the field and then decide to apply after years of practice, it will be hard to convince a program that you are serious about this fellowship.

 Please note that most programs request USMLE scores in their application process.

 International applicants must have completed an ACGME accredited PGY-1 year and also must have a visa that is accepted by the institution.
 Please contact individual institutions for more details.

 How many applications should I submit?

 Apply to all programs you would seriously consider attending if offered a fellowship position.

 How do I pick the right program for me?

 Choose a program that will help you achieve your career goals.
 You want a program that believes strongly in you as an individual.
 Do you feel like you fit in at their program?
 Do the residents/fellows/faculty seem happy?
 Also, make sure the program is in a location where you wouldn’t mind living for 2 years.
-Finally, do not discount the opinions of your family that will be traveling with you, especially in terms of program location.
+Finally, do not discount the opinions of family, especially in terms of program location.